rickklaasboer/wego-overseer/CONTRIBUTING.md

 ## Coding Conventions

 Coding conventions should be covered by eslint/prettier.
 Make sure to install these.
-If you're not if these are running correctly, you can also run
+If you're not sure if these are running correctly, you can also run

 ```sh
 yarn lint-staged